 Taste & mixability

-Customer reviews on Amazon frequently note the refined flavours, including Chocolate Peanut, Vanilla and Tiramisu.
+Buyer reviews across UK retailers frequently note the refined flavours, including Chocolate Peanut, Vanilla and Tiramisu.
 The texture is described as smooth and less gritty than many plant‑based proteins.
 Most users report that it mixes easily in water or plant milks with minimal clumping, and it also blends well into smoothies or baking.

 Some users mention a mild earthy undertone, which is common with plant proteins, but overall feedback on taste and mixability is positive compared to other vegan powders.